paldepind/flyd/README.md

 ###flyd.on(fn, s)

-Similair to `map` except that the returned stream is empty.
+Similar to `map` except that the returned stream is empty.
 Use `on` for doing side effects in reaction to stream changes.
 Use the returned stream only if you need to manually end it.